Elk antipredator behavior

 Antipredatory behaviors are actions an animal performs to reduce or rid themselves of the risk of being prey.
 Many studies have been done on elk to see what their antipredator behaviors consist of.

 One of the most commonly known consequences of the large elk population throughout Yellowstone National Park is the significant decline in the recruitment of aspen (Populus tremuloides).
-Wolves were reintroduced to the park seventeen years ago.
-The decrease in elk that the wolves brought should allow the aspen to recuperate and be able to mature once again.
+Wolves were reintroduced to the park in 1995 in an effort to restore the park's ecosystem.
+The elk population subsequently decreased due to wolf predation, allowing the aspen to recuperate and be able to mature once again.
 The anti-predatory responses moved elk further into the trees and away from young aspen groves.
-If these responses can have such a profound effect on the community structure itself, there are likely to be important consequences for the herbivore that adopts these new responses.
+This alteration in elk community structure suggests further consequences following the new anti-predatory response.
 One of these major costs of anti-predatory behavior of elk is a compromised diet that results in poor health.
-Elk must do what is necessary to survive, even when there are negative effects associated with their new behaviors.
+The ultimate goal of survival takes priority over negative effects associated with these new behaviours.
 When an animal feels the cost of anti-predatory behaviors, those costs are called risk-effects.
 Some risk-effects felt by the elk include decreased health due to compromised diet and decreased reproductive rate.
 This decrease in reproduction rate results in a smaller population size.